Adam K. Mortara

 E.I. du Pont de Nemours and Company v.
 Heraeus Materials Technology LLC (D. Del. & D. Or.)

-Trial counsel for DuPont in patent infringement case relating to conductive pastes used in the manufacture of solar cells.
-Case pending.
+Trial counsel for DuPont in patent infringement cases relating to conductive pastes used in the manufacture of solar cells.
+Argued and defeated defendant's motion for summary judgment of non-infringement.
+Cases settled thereafter.

 Pioneer Hi-Bred v.
 Monsanto (S.D.
 Iowa)